Aoshido/canoe/readme.md

 ## Instructions to run the project:

 - Clone the repository
-- run `docker-compose up -d --build --force-recreate`
+- Run `docker-compose up -d --build --force-recreate`
-- run `docker-compose exec php bin/console doctrine:migrations:migrate`
+- Run `docker-compose exec php bin/console doctrine:migrations:migrate`
-- go to `localhost/api` on your browser or you can start using the endpoints of the API with any tool (Postman, etc)
+- Go to `localhost/api` on your browser or you can start using the endpoints of the API with any tool (Postman, etc)
+- Optionally you can run  `docker-compose exec php bin/console doctrine:fixtures:load` to get a populated db

 ## System Capabilities